-- Respondents across all countries disagree most with policies focusing on restricting unhealthy food and beverages in public institutions or banning supermarket deals compared to all other policies suggested (disagreement ranges from 42-66 pct.). - Of the three policies displayed in the graph to the left, support is highest for introducing restrictions on where unhealthy food and beverages can be placed in grocery stores.
-This applies to respondents from all countries, but support is significantly higher in Iceland (64 pct.) and Norway (63 pct.) compared to the other countries (50-54 pct.). - When it comes to removing unhealthy food and beverages from public institutions, support is highest among respondents from Sweden (58 pct.) and Iceland (54 pct.) whereas support is under 50 pct. among respondents from the other countries. - Only about one-third of respondents in each country support banning multi-buy offers on unhealthy foods and beverages, making it the least supported proposal.
+- Respondents across all countries agree the least with policies focusing on restricting unhealthy food and beverages in public institutions or banning supermarket deals compared to all other policies suggested (agreement ranges from 34-59 pct.). - Of the three policies displayed in the graph to the left, support is highest for introducing restrictions on where unhealthy food and beverages can be placed in grocery stores.
+This applies to respondents from all countries, but support is significantly higher in Iceland (64 pct.) and Norway (63 pct.) compared to the other countries (50-54 pct.). - When it comes to removing unhealthy food and beverages from public institutions, support is highest among respondents from Sweden (59 pct.) and lceland (54 pct.) whereas support is under 50 pct. among respondents from the other countries. - Only about one-third of respondents in each country support banning multi-buy offers on unhealthy foods and beverages, making it the least supported proposal.
 Support is slightly higher in Finland and Norway (43-44 pct.).